© Crown copyright 2020

 Settings should ask parents, carers and staff to inform them immediately of the results of the test:

-if someone tests negative, and they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
+if someone begins to self-isolate because they have symptoms similar to coronavirus (COVID-19) and they get a test which delivers a negative result, they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
 They could still have another virus, such as a cold or flu – in which case it is still best to avoid contact with other people until they are better.
 Other members of their household can also stop self-isolating

 if someone tests positive, they should follow COVID-19: guidance for households with possible coronavirus infection and should continue to self-isolate for at least 10 days from the onset of their symptoms and then return to the setting only if they do not have symptoms other than cough or loss of sense of smell or taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 The at least 10-day period starts from the day when they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
 Other members of their household should continue self-isolating for the full 14 days.

-8. Managing confirmed cases of COVID-19 in the setting
+8. Managing confirmed cases of coronavirus (COVID-19) in the setting

-The local health protection team will work with settings in this situation to guide them through the actions they need to take.
-Based on the advice from the local health protection team, settings should send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
+The advice service (or PHE local health protection team if escalated) will work with settings to guide them through the actions they need to take.
+Based on their advice, settings should send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
 Close contact means: